lune-climate/lune-docs/docs/guides/integrate-fintech.md

 **NOTE**: Lune is in the process of rolling out support for merchant-level emissions calculations.

 **NOTE**: To prevent batch failure, each transaction is processed individually.
-Within the response, any failed transactionsctions will be returned with an error code and message.
+Within the response, any failed transactions will be returned with an error code and message.

 ### Sample request